faizync/aws-saa-study-resources/cheat-sheets/lambda.md

 > **What it is:** A serverless, event-driven compute service that runs your code in response to events and fully manages the servers for you — you upload code, it runs and scales automatically, and you pay only while it runs.

-> ⚠️ **Source freshness:** The Tutorials Dojo source was last updated **Dec 15, 2025** (recent).
-It includes the **new "Lambda Managed Instances"** feature, which is newer than most exam pools — likely *not* tested yet on SAA-C03.
-Treat it as bonus context.
-Want me to verify the Managed Instances details against current AWS docs before you rely on them?

 ---

 ## 1. The Big Picture (memorize these first)